juaneduardoflores/JEF-s-Wiki/Work.md

 # Transmitter (2018)
 ![](./portfolio/transmitter/transmitter_001.jpg)

-Transmitter is an experimental sound piece that involves two performers in constant communication.
+**Transmitter** is an experimental sound performance that involves constant communication between two people.
 One who utilizes multiple LCD monitors and screens to produce sounds and visuals, and the other behind a computer creating soundscapes and imagescapes using Max/MSP, Pure Data and Processing.
 Through an accelerometer, a gyroscope, and a piezo disc, the piece takes advantage of the use of the performers physical movement to send messages with data on instrument angle, direction, velocity, and vibration.
-In their back and forth dialogue, they produce an environment that envelops the space with an anxiety familiar to a screen heavy contemporary culture that pumps out information superfluously.
+In their back and forth dialogue, they produce an environment that envelops the space with an anxiety familiar to a screen saturated contemporary culture.

 **Location**: Centro Cultural de España, Mexico City.